Saturday April 21, 2018 from 10am to 4pm

 Just one day each year to try all the Hillcrest wines ever made, free of charge!

 One of Australia's emerging iconic wine producers, poised to join the legends of the Yarra Valley.

 In James Halliday's 2013 Wine Companion, Hillcrest produced Australia's highest scoring Pinot Noir; and narrowly missed (by one point) the same accolade for its Cabernet Sauvignon and Merlot as well!

-Hillcrest has cemented its position as a boutique producer of stunning Pinot Noir, Chardonnay, Cabernet Sauvignon and Merlot.
+Hillcrest has cemented its position as a boutique producer of stunning, naturally made Pinot Noir, Chardonnay, Cabernet Sauvignon and Merlot.

 Hillcrest Vineyard is a micro-boutique maker of individual, classically styled wines.
 Its owners, David and Tanya Bryant, look to the best producers from the famous French regions of Burgundy and Bordeaux as both their inspiration and benchmark.

-The style of the wines is clearly influenced by the art of Old World viticulture and winemaking, yet retains the added element of richness which is a distinctive feature of Australian wines.
+The style of the wines is clearly influenced by the art of Old World viticulture and winemaking, yet possess an added element of richness which is a distinctive feature of Australian wines.
+The great, old wines of Burgundy were renowned for this feature, and at Hillcrest it is brought to life in this thoughtful emulation of the great old wines of France.

-Drawing on their small 44 year-old vineyard in Victoria's famous Yarra Valley wine region, David and Tanya have spent the best part of this decade working with one of Australia's most highly regarded winemakers, Phillip Jones of Bass Phillip.
+Drawing on their small 48 year-old vineyard in Victoria's famous Yarra Valley wine region, David and Tanya spent the best part of a decade working with one of Australia's most highly regarded winemakers, Phillip Jones of Bass Phillip fame.
 During this time, they patiently observed and learned, progressively assuming more winemaking control each vintage, and now blend what has been an invaluable education with their own style and meticulous approach in the vineyard and winery.

 Consistent with the principles which Phillip himself follows, the vineyard is farmed on largely organic principles, with herbicides and pesticides, together with all other systemic spraying, eliminated.
 Canopy management is critical and season-long attention is provided to each vine.
 Tiny (some would argue, uneconomic) yields of between 700kg-800kg per acre produce intensely flavoured fruit which provides a clear expression of its terroir and the vintage.